When happily ever after fails

 Here’s a quote from Jack London, the American novelist, from his 1909 book, Martin Eden: “The one opened the door with a latch-key and went in, followed by a young fellow who awkwardly removed his cap.”

 Latchkey Memoir, Childhood Sexual Assault

 That’s just to say, latchkey kids have been around for generations.
-They didn’t start with Generation X, but they were a very big problem for Generation X. A few years ago, I shared my story in a commentary I did for KOSU Radio about my own latchkey childhood memoir, which you can click here and read.
-If you’re a former latchkey kid struggling with a painful past, particularly as it may relate to childhood sexual assault, it might help you.
+They didn’t start with Generation X, but they were a very big problem for Generation X. If you’re a former latchkey kid struggling with a painful past, particularly as it may relate to childhood sexual assault, it might help you.